-Celiac disease can affect your teeth and mouth in a number of ways:
+Celiac disease can affect your teeth, mouth and overall oral health in a number of ways:

 - Dental enamel defects: Patches of grey, yellow, white or brown on the teeth, and/or teeth that are deeply pitted, grooved or misshapen.
 The defects are found on both sides of the mouth or on both upper and lower teeth, not just on one or two.
 Cavities may be common because of weak enamel.